Sleeping in Airports

 Layover SightseeingRather skip your next flight than hang out in the airport for one second longer?
 We have a better suggestion – head into the city to explore!
 Public transit makes it easy to get into Moscow, but it does take time, so we only recommend this option for adventurous travellers with layovers of at least 8 hours.

 In Moscow, tour the iconic St. Basil Cathedral and the Kremlin from Red Square.
 Check out Russian history at the State Historical Museum, or get your art fix at the Pushkin State Museum of Fine Arts and the Kremlin’s Armoury.
-Dance and theatre buffs will love a visit to the Bolshoi Theatre, whether for a performance at night or a daytime tour – though plan ahead as these do sell out.
+Dance and theatre buffs will love visiting the Bolshoi Theatre, whether for a performance at night or a daytime tour – though plan ahead as these sell out.
 If it’s not too cold, head to the Moscow Hermitage Garden or Gorky Park for some fresh air and green space.

 6. WiFi